dmpratt/mslearn-synapse/Instructions/Labs/14-Transform-Data-with-Spark.md

 </p>
 </details>

+## View and Work with the created parquet files
+In the Last step of the notebook we queried the parquet files Partitioned by FiscalYear and Fiscal Month.
+In total, there were 30 parquet files created which represented 30 months of data from 2020 thru June of 2022.
+Let's explore these files a little more.
+1. On the left side of Synapse Studio, if not alreaddy done so, use the ›› icon to expand the menu - this reveals the different pages within Synapse Studio that you’ll use to manage resources and perform data analytics tasks.
+2. On the Data page, view the Linked tab and verify that your workspace includes a link to your Azure Data Lake Storage Gen2 storage account, which should have a name similar to **synapsexxxxxxx (Primary - datalakexxxxxxx)**.
+3. Expand your storage account and open the file system container named **files (primary)**.
+4. double-click on the **data** folder then double-click on the ***OrdersTransform.parquet*** folder
+5. You will see folders named ***FiscalYear=2020, FiscalYear=2021, FiscalYear=2022*** double-click on any of these and you will see folders named ***FiscalMonth=1*** and up through 12 except in the 2022 Year which goes up to 6.
+6. Double-click on any of these ***FiscalMonth*** folders and you will see the actual parquet file.
+7. Right Click on the parque file in the folder and select ***New notebook > Load to DataFrame
+    > **WARNING**: Don't execute this code here - you will likely not have enough spark cores to complete and it will result in an error
+8. Click in the code window of the new DataFrame and press ctrl + a to highlight all of the code, then use ctrl + c to copy the code
+9. Across the top of you notebooks you will see the tabs, **Spark Tranform | files | Notebook 1**, click on **Spark Transform and then scroll to the bottom if it's not already there.
+10. Click on the **+ Code** button by hovering on the bottom left of the last execution window and then press ctrl + v to paste the generated code into this new code window.
+11. You can execute with hitting the ***shift key + enter key*** or pressing the ***Run cell*** button on the left side of the code panel.
+    > **NOTE**: Your session might have expired, if so, just run the code again and wait several minutes (up to 5 mins) for the Apache Spark session to resume.
+12. As this is a parquet format, you can read the data for the entire year, simply by removing the path behind Fiscal Year as shown below:
+    ```Python

+    df = spark.read.load('abfss://files@datalakexxxxx.dfs.core.windows.net/data/OrdersTransform.parquet/FiscalYear=2020/FiscalMonth=1/part-00000-aa61d52e-d7d0-47c5-aad0-ba2038f296e6.c000.snappy.parquet', format='parquet')

+    #Change to

+    df = spark.read.load('abfss://files@datalakexxxx.dfs.core.windows.net/data/OrdersTransform.parquet/FiscalYear=2020', format='parquet')

+    ```
+This completes the lab, feel free to explore further with this environment and then be sure to follow the steps below before moving forward.
 ## Delete Azure resources

 If you've finished exploring Azure Synapse Analytics, you should delete the resources you've created to avoid unnecessary Azure costs.